ying-teaching/rn/docs/ch02/jsx.md

 const element = <Text>Hello, {formatName(user)}!</Text>;
 ```

-## Compile JSX
+## 4 Compile JSX

 Because RN uses `React` to compile JSX, you need to import it first as: `import React from 'react'` in your JSX file even you don't use it directly in your code.
-This is not required after React 17.0 but many documents don't mention this.
+This is not required after React 17.0 but many documents and websites are outdated.

-## Resource
+## 5 JSX Resource

 - [Introducing JSX](https://reactnative.dev/docs/intro-react#jsx)
 - [JSX Guide](https://www.reactnative.express/javascript/jsx)